-In summary, BMUS landings have closely tracked landings for all bottomfish and account for 40% of the total bottomfish landings.
-In addition, Bottomfishing has declined in the last 10 to 20 years with steep decline in 2020 and 2021 due to the impact of COVID-19.
-However, the mixed bottomfish-trolling displays a different trend, with landings from bottomfish-trolling increased in 2020 and a not so steep decline in 2021.
-There was a slight increase in bottomfishing, including BMUS fishing in 2022.
+In summary, bottomfishing for BMUS has declined in the last 10 to 20 years with steep decline in 2020 and 2021 due to the impact of COVID-19.
+This is also somehow reflected in mixed bottomfishing-trolling and spearfishing for BMUS.
 There was a notable catch decline in mixed bottomfishing-trolling in 2022 as part of a continuous decline since 2020.
 However, the years from 2020 to 2022 are characterized by low fishing effort especially for mixed bottomfishing-trolling.
 There was a recommendation in the previous Plan Team meeting for PIFSC to analyze the influence of low fishing effort on expanded catch estimates.
+The fishery for BMUS since to have recovered since 2022 because of increased fishing effort brought about by new boats.